Deep Thermalization and Measurements of Quantum Resources

-The model we consider in Theorem~\ref{theorem2} consists of interlacing free and non-free operations (see Fig.~\ref{fig:sch-dt2}(a)).
-The free operations at different time steps are random and independent, while the non-free operations are arbitrary but taken here as non-random and identical at each step.
-Denoting $U^{(t)} = F_{t} U F_{t-1} U \cdots F_1 U$, where each $F_j$ is an independently drawn free unitary, the AGP of $U^{(t)}$, averaged over the free operations, is
+We now illustrate Theorem~\ref{theorem2} as a further consequence of the twirling identity in Eq.~(\ref{twirl}). {The scenario we consider} consists of interlacing free and non-free operations [see Fig.~\ref{fig:sch-dt2}(a)].
+The free operations $F_j$ at different time steps $j=1\dots n$ are random and independent, while the non-free operations are arbitrary but taken here as non-random and identical at each step. {The averaged AGP of} $U^{(n)} = F_{n} U F_{n-1} U \cdots F_1 U$ is

-The proof involves iterative applications of the twirling channel in Eq~(\ref{twirl}).
-The complete derivation can be found in the SM \cite{supplemental}.
-This result corresponds to Theorem~\ref{theorem2} for the $Z_2$-AGP.
-Note that $\overline{\mathcal{A}}$ is the only non-trivial fixed point of Eq.~(\ref{expsymmain}).
-Moreover the above equation suggests that when free and non-free operations are applied in conjunction, the AGP typically converges exponentially to its Haar-averaged value with rate $\lambda = -\ln [1 - {\mathcal{A}_{p}(U)}/{\overline{\mathcal{A}}}]$.
-See SM \cite{supplemental} for further numerical verifications.
+The proof follows from {iteratively applying} the twirling channel in Eq~(\ref{twirl}), {see SM \cite{supplemental}}.
+This result corresponds to Theorem~\ref{theorem2} for the $Z_2$-AGP. {Notably,} $\overline{\mathcal{A}}$ is the only non-trivial fixed point of Eq.~(\ref{expsymmain}).
+Moreover, the above equation suggests that when free and non-free operations are applied in conjunction, the AGP typically converges exponentially to its Haar-averaged value with rate $\lambda = -\ln [1 - {\mathcal{A}_{p}(U)}/{\overline{\mathcal{A}}}]$.